TSSX-Bilisim/Finops/README.md

 # InfraWatch

-This project is a monorepo structure built using Turborepo.
-It's optimized for efficient development and build processes.
+This project is a monorepo structure with a simplified architecture.
+It includes both web and API applications in the root directory for easier development and deployment.

-## 📦 What is Turborepo?

-Turborepo is a high-performance build system designed for JavaScript and TypeScript monorepos.
-It accelerates the development process with intelligent caching and parallel task execution.

 ## 🏗️ Project Structure

-This monorepo includes the following packages and applications:
+This monorepo includes the following applications:

 ### Applications
-- `apps/web`: Web application built with [Vite](https://vitejs.dev/) + [React](https://reactjs.org/)
+- `web/`: React web application built with [Vite](https://vitejs.dev/) + [React](https://reactjs.org/)
-- `apps/api`: Express.js API server with TypeScript
+- `api/`: Express.js API server with TypeScript

-### Shared Packages
-- `@repo/ui`: React component library used by all applications
-- `@repo/eslint-config`: ESLint configurations (includes eslint-config-next and eslint-config-prettier)
-- `@repo/typescript-config`: TypeScript configurations used throughout the monorepo

 All packages and applications are written in 100% [TypeScript](https://www.typescriptlang.org/).